 Back up, what is an SG 400 ?

 An Epiphone SG 400 is a Solid body electric Guitar.
 It was designed in the late 80’s.
 Mine started out as the cheap matt black “Goth” version of the model played by heavy rockers like AC-DC and Black Sabbath.
-Despite its reputation, it’s actually a very versatile guitar that suits many different musical styles, and I wanted to lose the cliché “heavy rock” image.
+Despite its reputation, the guitarist who demoed it at Arcade Music in Cannock where I bought the guitar second hand, proved it was suited to many different musical styles.

 To clarify, this guitar started out matt black, including black plate and black plastic control knobs.
 And yes, there were electric guitars 80 years ago!